-We then aggregate policy issuance across insurers to explore product market trends.
-We document that total issuance of ordinary life insurance as a percentage of GDP declined by 48% between 2005 and 2023, with two thirds of the decline stemming from exposed insurers.1 Group life insurance issuance also declined as a percentage of GDP, but to a lesser extent.
-The results suggest that both supply-side and demand-side effects were responsible for the reduction in life insurance issuance, but that the supply-side effects exacerbated the demand-side effects in ordinary life markets.
+We then aggregate policy issuance across insurers to reinterpret product market trends as consequences of insurers' risk management strategies.
+We document that yearly aggregate issuance of ordinary life insurance as a percentage of GDP declined by 48% between 2005 and 2023, with two thirds of the decline stemming from exposed insurers.2 Group life insurance issuance also declined as a percentage of GDP, but to a much lesser extent.
+The results suggest that both supply-side and demand-side effects contributed to the reduction in life insurance issuance, but that the supply-side effects, primarily driven by exposed insurers, exacerbated the demand-side effects in ordinary life markets.